Dgarza0413/bamazon/README.md

   * If `Add to Inventory` is selected, the app displays a prompt that allows the user to "add more" of any item that calls the id and quantity that is then added to the table.

   * If `Add New Product` is selected, the app displays a prompt that inserts a products name, quantity, price, and department.

+## About Supervisor js
+It is to be completed